zadean/xqerl/README.md

 ### TODO's:

 A query-rewrite phase is missing.
 A cost-based implementation that can be run at the database level should be added.

-Serialization is not implemented 100%.
-Most cases should work, but some corner-cases may not work properly.

 ... and likely more things ...